somefoolouthere/audacity-macros/README.md

 5. Click Import... and open the txt of the macro you downloaded.
 #### Alternatively
 4. Save the txt to your Audacity Macros folder.
-5. If Audacity was already running, restart.
+5. If Audacity was already running, restart or force an update to the macro list.

 ### ZIP File
 1. Click on the Code button and click Download ZIP or [click here to download.](https://github.com/ScratcherAwesomeMinecraft2005/audacity-macros/archive/refs/heads/main.zip)